BernardoMG/cookbook/README.md

 ## Tech Decisions
 ### Backend
-I choose to use Sinatra because its very lightweight the backend in terms of functional requirements is pretty simple
+I choose to use Sinatra because its a very lightweight framework.
+Ideal for these simple functional requirements.
+If the requirements were a little more complex, I'd choose to use Ruby on Rails 6 in API mode because I've much more experience with it.

+For testing, I use Rspec which is the most popular testing framework for Ruby and I use it a daily basis.

 ### Frontend